Kola-Ademola/TmDb-Movie-Data-Analysis/README.md

 ## TmDb Movie Dataset

 This data set contains information about 10,866 movies collected from The Movie Database (TMDb), including user ratings and revenue.
-This dataset has 2 columns which consists of:
+This dataset has multiple columns which consists of:

 * id - unique movie id
 * imdb_id - unique movie id on the imdb database